Titles and Roles

 - Research Program

 Cheng Zhu, PhD, MS, is the J. Erskine Love Jr. Endowed Chair in Engineering Regents' Professor in the Wallace H. Coulter Department of Biomedical Engineering at Georgia Tech School of Engineering and Emory University School of Medicine.
-Dr. Zhu is a member of the Cancer Cell Biology research program at Winship Cancer Institute.
+Dr. Zhu is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute.

 Dr. Zhu received his PhD and his MS from Columbia University in New York, New York.